 - 2. As a BS2 ref, make sure you always arrive at least 25 minutes before the game.

 - 3. As a BS2 ref, make sure you wear a shirt of the right colour.
 Red is never an option because that is Apollo’s uniform colour.
-Remember that the more you lok like a serious ref, the more you will be respected as a serious ref.
-Showing up without a whistle in a red shirt will not get you a lot of respect.
+Remember that the more you look like a serious ref, the more you will be respected as a serious ref.
+Showing up late without a whistle, and in a red shirt will not get you a lot of respect.
+Players will take you less serious that way.
+And that sucks for you!

 - 4. As a BS2 ref, you will be schedules to ref home games only.
 You can find the schedule with all games and tasks here.
 Look for your name in this overview if you are a junior member ( under 22).
 If you are in a senior team then your team number will appear in this schedule, the team coordinator will take on further task planning with his or her team members.